 Partnership includes a paid internship program and discounted and free tickets for members of the SCSU community

 New Haven, CT (December 12, 2022)—Long Wharf Theatre today announced the launch of a new partnership with Southern Connecticut State University (SCSU), formalizing a more than thirty year long relationship between the two institutions.
 This collaboration embodies Long Wharf Theatre’s core pillar of kaleidoscopic community partnerships, and will jointly strengthen both institutions, both of which have deep roots in New Haven.
-The partnership will see the formation of a new paid internship program, special student discounts to future Long Wharf productions and the collaboration on Long Wharf Theatre’s benefit event featuring The Crucible at SCSU’s John Lyman Center for the Performing Arts in spring 2023.
+The partnership will see the formation of a new paid internship program, special student discounts to future Long Wharf productions and the collaboration on Long Wharf Theatre’s benefit event at SCSU’s John Lyman Center for the Performing Arts in spring 2023.

 “Long Wharf Theatre deeply values strong community partnerships and advancing educational opportunities, and we look forward to building on our longstanding relationship with an esteemed local institution like Southern Connecticut State University,” said Kit Ingui, Managing Director, Long Wharf Theatre.
 “As our company continues to evolve to be more inclusive, innovative and reflective of our surrounding community, the expansion of our learning programming remains a high priority so that we can share the knowledge of theatre-making with the next generation.
 SCSU has been an unparalleled leader for New Haven and we are so grateful for the chance to work with their faculty, students and alumni even more closely.”